Maitreya152/AutoRev_HumanEval_1/README.md

 # Human Evaluation Interface for AutoRev Task 1

+The guidelines for the task can be found in `./AutoRev_Task-1_Guidelines.pdf`

 ## Setup Instructions

 To set up and run the application locally, follow these steps: